maracuja/code-sample/README.md

 # Code Sample™
-## Here's something I sent to another company a few weeks ago ...
+I've been asked by several potential employers to supply a code sample and since most of my work is on client sites there's a limit to what I can show in my Github profile so I've picked a small feature that demonstrates the use of an external service and some light queue use.
 This was an app from one of our sites ballball, that facilitated the translation of content via Smartling which is a human translation service.

 The basic idea is that an editor would login to the CMS, create a copy of an English